Consensys/web3-fullstack-starter/README.md

 # Fullstack Web3 Workshop

 This workshop is designed with the needs of hackers and builders in mind.
-It's a user-friendly, hands-on experience that will guide you through the process of building a full-stack web3 dapp.
+A hands-on experience that will guide you through the process of building a full-stack web3 dapp with ViteJS React + TypeScript, Viem, Wagmi and MetaMask deployed to the Linea Seploia testnet.

+## TLDR: Clone, Build, and Run

+If you simply want to clone, build, deploy contracts (to Linea Sepolia Testnet) and have a working version of this repo on your machine:

+Skip to the [Build, Deploy and Run](#just-build-deploy-and-run) section in our additional resources section.

+## About This Workshop

 We use the [create-web3-template](https://github.com/Consensys/create-web3-template) CLI to scaffold a mono repo containing a `blockchain` and `web` space, all in one repository.
 With this CLI, you can choose to work with hardhat or foundry, and the info below is specific to the Foundry option.
 We'll start with a few demo smart contracts and a web dApp that utilizes Viem, Wagmi, and its connector for the MetaMask SDK.

 We will show you how to rapidly build up a fundamental starter application that deploys contracts to [Linea](https://linea.build/) testnet on [Sepolia](https://sepolia.lineascan.build/).
 We will ensure you have some examples of interacting with those contracts via the web dApp using the [TanStack Query for React](https://tanstack.com/query/latest).
 We will cover a few edge cases that are important in a dApp to ensure after [reading](https://wagmi.sh/react/api/hooks/useReadContracts) and [writing](https://wagmi.sh/react/api/hooks/useWriteContracts#usewritecontracts) to the contracts with Wagmi Hooks and use: [wait for transaction receipts](https://wagmi.sh/react/api/hooks/useWaitForTransactionReceipt#usewaitfortransactionreceipt) to [refetch](https://wagmi.sh/vue/api/composables/useReadContract#refetch) queries and refresh your UI so that your dApp does not have to be hard-refreshed.